scoville/tailwind-generator/README.md

 _You can also take a look at [this ppx](https://github.com/dylanirlbeck/tailwind-ppx) if you want to skip the code generation step.
 Both approach (code generation and ppx) have pros and cons._

+_In ReScript, the default filename `css` will be capitalized, you can override this behavior using the `-f|--output-filename` option._

 In ReScript 2 files are generated, one that contains the code and an interface file.

 Additionally to the class variables, 2 functions are exposed: